CI-WATER/gsshapy/GSSHAPY/docs/tutorial/query.rst

     ...

 .. seealso::
     For an overview of the SQLAlchemy_ SQL expression language see the following tutorials:
     `Object Relational Tutorial`_ and `SQL Expression Language`_.

 As in the previous tutorial, the query returns a list of :class:`gsshapy.orm.ProjectCard` objects that represent the records in the ``prj_project_cards`` table.
-The :class:`gsshapy.orm.ProjectCard` class also has a relationship property called *projectFile* that maps to the associated :class:`gsshapy.orm.:class:`gsshapy.orm.ProjectFile`` class.
-If we wanted to ensure that we only queried for project cards that belong to the project file we read in during the first exercise, we could use the ``filter()`` method of the ``query`` object::
+The :class:`gsshapy.orm.ProjectCard` class also has a relationship property called *projectFile* that maps to the associated :class:`gsshapy.orm.ProjectFile` class.
+If you wanted to ensure that you only queried for project cards that belong to the project file you read in during the first exercise, you could use the ``filter()`` method of the ``query`` object::

     >>> cards = session.query(ProjectCard).filter(ProjectCard.projectFile == projectFile).all()